Watch over 300 videos on the Vocal Medicine channel!

 The harmonium sounds something like a cross between a small organ and a bagpipe, producing a unique eerie, longing tone.
 The sound is continuous, producing a constant through chords, single held notes or melodies.
 This is perfectly suited for both kirtan music and some Western hymns.
 In addition, the harmonium is an acoustic instrument, easy to play in a variety of circumstances.

-Harmonium Drone
+Harmonium as a Drone Instrument

 The drone of the harmonium establishes the foundation for kirtan music.
 Some musicians view this as masculine energy.
 This contrasts with the feminine energy playing melody.
 The two sounds can move back and forth between dissonance and harmony.
 This generates a unique sound and interplay.